Equivariant non-archimedean Arakelov theory of toric varieties: Introduction

 This gives a combinatorial interpretation of the first equivariant Chern form of such a metrized toric vector bundle.

-The above analogy can be generalized to include singular metrics, hence allowing the study of equivariant Chern \emph{currents} on toric varieties over $K$ by combinatorial methods.
+Potentially, the above analogy can be generalized to include singular metrics, hence allowing the study of equivariant Chern \emph{currents} on toric varieties over $K$ by combinatorial methods.
 This is explained in more detail below.

-The fact that one can mimic forms and currents on archimedean places by taking direct and inverse limits of Chow groups of regular models goes in line with the recent attempt of several authors to view the first Chern class of a line bundle endowed with a semi-positive singular metric as a so called \emph{b-divisor} encoding the singularities of the metric.
-This is a tower of divisors indexed by projective compactifications, compatible under pushforward, defined on each model by taking the Lelong numbers of the local potentials defining the singular semi-positive metric.
-If the metric is good enough, then this tower stabilizes and the resulting b-divisor lives in the direct limit.
-This is then an example of a \emph{Cartier} b-divisor (see \cite{chern-weil} for terminology regarding b-divisors).
-Such an attempt was implemented in the archimedean case in \cite{chern-weil},leading to Chern-Weil type formulae.
+The fact that one can mimic forms and currents on archimedean places by taking direct and inverse limits of Chow groups of regular models goes in line with recent attempts of several authors to view the first Chern class of a line bundle on a smooth projective variety $X$, endowed with a semi-positive singular metric, as a so called \emph{Weil b-divisor} encoding the singularities of the metric.
+Recall that a Weil b-divisor on $X$ is a tower of divisors indexed by modifications of $X$, compatible under pushforward.
+This is done by taking into account the so-called \emph{Lelong} numbers of the local potentials defining the singular semi-positive metric (see \cite{chern-weil} for details).
+If the psh metric is good enough, for example, if it has algebraic singularities, then this tower stabilizes and the resulting b-divisor lives in the direct limit.
+This is then an example of a \emph{Cartier} b-divisor.
+Such an attempt was implemented in the archimedean case in \cite{chern-weil} and \cite{siegel-jacobi} leading to Chern-Weil type formulae.
 In the non-archimedean case, Boucksom, Favre and Jonsson gave an approach to non-archimedean plurisubharmonic functions via skeletons in the case of residue characteristic $0$ (see \cite{BFJ} and \cite{BFJ:valuations}).

+Another approach towards handling archimedean and non-archimedean places in the same way is an analytic description of non-archimedean Arakelov theory, based on a theory of differential forms and currents on Berkovich analytic spaces.
+It was initiated by Thuillier in his thesis, where he developed pluripotential theory on the Berkovich analytic space associated to a curve over a non-archimedean field.
+This was generalized to higher dimensions by Chambert--Loir and Ducros in \cite{CLD}, where they developed a theory of real differential forms and currents on Berkovich analytic spaces.
+The theory gives rise to classical formula such as the Poincaré--Lelong formula and it has the advantage that it is unconditional and does not relay on any conjecture on resolution of singularities.
+The theory of Chambert--Loir and Ducros has been generalized to allow a larger class of differential forms (see e.\,g.\,\cite{GK} and \cite{Mih}).

+In fact, the approach using Berkovich spaces can be thought of as a refined approach of Bloch--Gillet--Soulé, since Berkovich spaces are topological inverse limits of its skeleta, and the skeleta can be thought of as the (dual complexes) of the special fibres of SNC models.